Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 IAN BIRCHALL (CHAIRMAN) KAALE

-PLEASE HELP & SUPPORT US TO BAN LIVE EXPORTS!
+JOIN US AND CONTINUE THE FIGHT TO BAN LIVE EXPORTS!

 KAALE is ‘Kent Action Against Live Exports’.